finos/FDC3/docs/api/spec.md

 There are two types of channels, which are functionally identical, but have different visibility and discoverability semantics.

-1. The 'system' channels, which have a well understood identity.
+1. **User channels**, which:
+    * facilitate the creation of user-controlled context links between applications (often via the selection of a color channel),
+    * are created and named by the destkop agent,
+    * are discoverable (via the [`getUserChannels()`](ref/DesktopAgent#getuserchannels) API call).

+    > Prior to FDC3 2.0, 'user' channels were known as 'system' channels.
+They were renamed in FDC 2.0 to reflect their intended usage, rather than the fact that they are created by system (which could also create 'app' channels).

-    > **Deprecation notice:** Earlier versions of FDC3 include the concept of a 'global' system channel for backwards compatibility with FDC3 1.0.
+    > **Deprecation notice:** Earlier versions of FDC3 include the concept of a 'global' user channel for backwards compatibility with FDC3 1.0.
 In future, there won't be a 'global' channel (see [below](#the-global-channel) for more detail).

-2. The 'app' channels, which have a transient identity and need to be revealed
+2. **App channels**, which:
+    * facilitate developer controlled messaging between applications,
+    * are created and named by applications (via the [`getOrCreateChannel()`](ref/DesktopAgent#getorcreatechannel) API call),
+    * are not discoverable.

 ### Joining Channels
-Apps can join channels.
+Apps can join _User Channels_.
 An app can only be joined to one channel at a time.

-When an app is joined to a channel, calls to `fdc3.broadcast` will be routed to that channel and listeners added through `fdc3.addContextListener` will receive context broadcasts from other apps also joined to that channel.
-If an app is not joined to a channel `fdc3.broadcast` will be a no-op and handler functions added with `fdc3.addContextListener` will not receive any broadcasts.
-However, apps can still choose to listen and broadcast to specific channels via the methods on the `Channel` class.
+When an app is joined to a User Channel, calls to `fdc3.broadcast` will be routed to that channel and listeners added through `fdc3.addContextListener` will receive context broadcasts from other apps also joined to that channel.
+If an app is not joined to a User Channel `fdc3.broadcast` will be a no-op and handler functions added with `fdc3.addContextListener` will not receive any broadcasts.
+However, apps can still choose to listen and broadcast to specific channels (both User and App channels) via the methods on the `Channel` class.

-When an app joins a channel, or adds a context listener when already joined to a channel, it will automatically receive the current context for that channel.
+When an app joins a User Channel, or adds a context listener when already joined to a channel, it will automatically receive the current context for that channel.

-It is possible that a call to join a channel could be rejected.
+It is possible that a call to join a User Channel could be rejected.
 If for example, the desktop agent wanted to implement controls around what data apps can access.

 Joining channels in FDC3 is intended to be a behavior initiated by the end user.
 For example: by color linking or apps being grouped in the same workspace.
 Most of the time, it is expected that apps will be joined to a channel by mechanisms outside of the app.
-Always, there SHOULD be a clear UX indicator of what channel an app is joined to.
+Always, there SHOULD be a clear UX indicator of what User Channel an app is joined to.

 ### The 'global' Channel

 > **Deprecation notice**
 >
 > The global channel, which exists only for backward compatibility with FDC3 1.0, will be removed in a future version of the FDC3 API Specification.
 >
-> Instead of relying on being joined to a 'default' channel by the desktop agent on startup, an app or system channel should be joined explicitly through the relevant APIs, or through a channel selection UI.
+> Instead of relying on being joined to a 'default' channel by the desktop agent on startup, a user channel should be joined explicitly through the relevant APIs, or through a channel selection UI.

-The 'system' channels include a 'global' channel which serves as the backwards compatible layer with the 'send/broadcast context' behavior in FDC3 1.0.
+The User channels MAY include a 'global' channel which serves as the backwards compatible layer with the 'send/broadcast context' behavior in FDC3 1.0.
 A desktop agent MAY choose to make membership in the 'global' channel the default state for apps on start up.

-The 'global' channel should be returned as part of the response from the `fdc3.getSystemChannels` call.
-Desktop Agents may want to filter out the 'global' option in their UI for system channel pickers.
+If supported, the 'global' channel should be returned as part of the response from the `fdc3.getUserChannels` call.
+Desktop Agents may want to filter out the 'global' option in their UI for User channel pickers.

 ### Examples